eduru/Magic-Instrument/README.md

 ## About Magic Instrument

 I'm an Apple fanboy so I wanted to try to develop an iOS application during poliglotal week at Code Chrysalis.
+I developed the app using Xcode and Swift.

 ### The goal of the application